marcsingleton/marcsingleton.github.io/content/posts/aalv.md

 +++
 author = "Marc Singleton"
-title = "Lessons from a first project in C" date = "2024-12-06" summary = "Lessons learned from coding an interactive program on the command line." tags = ["python", "object-oriented-programming", "design-patterns", "best-practices"] showTableOfContents = true
+title = "Lessons from a first project in C" date = "2025-12-01" summary = "Reflections on learning my first compiled language." tags = ["C", "reflections"] showTableOfContents = true draft = true
 +++

-- Introduction
+## Introduction
-  - Learn a compiled language (that would be useful to me)
-    - Now many packages and libraries used for bioinformatics and data science are written in Python and/or available pre-built for most architectures from repos like PyPI or the conda ecosystem
-      - Less necessary to know the gory details of building software locally
-    - Still it comes in handy for older or more obscure packages or when something inevitably goes wrong with an installation
-  - Had some experience with this and knew the incantation `./configure; make; make install` but it still seemed like a kind of black magic
-    - Wanted to make a medium-sized C project from scratch to both understand the language itself as well as the ecosystem of tools
-  - Knew I needed to build something that I could in theory use day-to-day to stay motivated
-    - Mostly work from command line and have spent a decent amount of time looking at sequence alignments over the years
-    - There's lots of solid options with GUIs, but it always felt clunky to start up the program and point and click through file system
-    - There's also a few command-line based ones, including some built in Python or shell scripts that make clever use of standard command line tools to colorize and view the sequences
-    - I was looking for I could take with me as a single file with no external dependencies other than the standard OS libraries
-    - As a practical matter, probably not the most useful broadly since there's little "new" functionality here
-    - But as a personal motivator, it worked very well!
+Nowadays packages and programs used for bioinformatics and data science are written in interpreted languages or available pre-built from repos like PyPI or the conda ecosystem.
+As a result, it's less necessary to know the gory details of developing and building software with a compiled language.
+Still, it's a useful skill set when working with less supported software or when something inevitably goes wrong with an installation.
+I had some experience with this (cue the thousand-yard stare) and knew the incantation `./configure; make; make install`, but it still seemed like black magic.
+This inspired me to develop a non-trivial project in C, both to understand the language as well as the associated toolchain.
+While I could have chosen a higher level or more modern language like C++ or Rust, I went with C for two reasons.
+First, as the mother of all languages and one that I encounter not infrequently in my day-to-day work, it pays to know C even if I never programmed in it again.
+Second, as a small and lean language, learning C would teach me the low-level programming skills I was after rather than a different set of names for the same concepts I already knew in Python.

+To stay motivated, I knew I needed to build something that I could in theory use day-to-day.
+I mostly work from the command line and often analyze sequence data, so I on occasion need to view sequence alignments.
+There's no shortage of options with point-and-click GUIs, and historically I used Aliview, but switching between my terminal window and my desktop environment was always at best clunky and at worst impossible, *e.g.* when working on a remote machine.
+There are several command line based ones, including some Python packages and at least one shell script that cleverly use other command line programs to colorize and view the sequences.
+While these get the job done, I was looking for a fast and portable program that I could run as a single executable with no dependencies other than the libraries available in a typical Unix-like environment.
+As a practical matter, this project was probably not the most broadly useful since there's little functionality here that's not available.
+But as a personal motivator, it worked very well!

-- Thoughts
+## Thoughts
-  - What do you mean no data structures?
+### What do you mean no data structures?
     - One of my biggest pain points and one of the reasons I probably won't develop another project in C by choice
     - Lists and dicts (or Vecs and Hashmaps for non-Pythonistas) are fundamental data structures for modern programming
     - They simplify the implementation of algorithms and facilitate countless day-to-day software engineering tasks (reword)